Rebin

 endpoints.MapHealthChecksUI();

-At the end the Map.HealthCheckUI() will generate healthcheck-ui url to access the results.
+MapHealthChecksUI() method will generate healthcheck-ui URL to access results.

-You can also change the (healthcheck-ui) URL to another name like this one
+You can also change the (healthcheck-ui) URL to a different name like this one

 MapHealthChecksUI(u => u.UIPath = "/myfavorite-ui")

-Run the (UIHealthChecksApp) to ensure everything goes well so far it should be has the following result.
+Run the (UIHealthChecksApp) to ensure everything is working fine so far it should have the following result.

 https://localhost:5001/myfavorite-ui